vMap® Clinical Studies

 99%

-Reduction in burden of ICD shocks at 6 months4
+Reduction in burden of ICD shocks at 6 months

 Radio-Ablation Planning Study Utilizing vMap